Māori string games

 WriTten accounts of Traditional string games

-Various accounts of string games observed during the nineteenth and twentieth centuries can be read online at Early New Zealand Books (ENZB) and the New Zealand Electronic Text Centre (NZETC).
+Various accounts of string games observed during the nineteenth and twentieth centuries can be read online at the New Zealand Electronic Text Centre (NZETC) and by University of Auckland's staff and students at Early New Zealand Books (ENZB).

 NZETC